postplayhouse/jekyll.postplayhouse.com/_drafts/spotlight-britte-steele.md

 # image: /images/2015/don-fox-wiring.jpg
 ---

-<div class="preface">Britte delighted audiences last year with her quirky portreyal of Roz in the hilarious <em>Nine to Five</em>.
+<div class="preface">Britte delighted audiences last year with her quirky portrayal of Roz in the hilarious <em>Nine to Five</em>.
 This year she plays tough girl Rizzo in Grease and sassy character Sylvia in <em>All Shook Up</em> among others.</div>

 ---